-The institution permits students to request a leave of absence (LOA), as long as the leaves do not exceed a total of 160 days during any 12-month (or half of the program hours, whichever is shorter) period and as long as there are documented, legitimate reason that require the students to interrupt their education.
-Such circumstances include, but are not limited to, jury duty, military obligations, birth or adoption of a child, or serious health condition of the student or a spouse, child or parent.
-In order for a student to be granted a LOA, the student must submit a completed, signed and dated Leave of Absence Request Form to the Program Director.
+CSHS permits students to request a leave of absence (LOA) as long as the leaves do not exceed a total of 180 days during any 12-month (or half of the program hours, whichever is shorter) period and as long as they are documented, legitimate extenuating circumstances that require the students to interrupt their education.

+Extenuating circumstances include, but are not limited to, jury duty, military obligations, birth or adoption of a child, or serious health condition of the student or a spouse, child or parent.
+In order for a student to be granted an LOA, the student must submit a completed, signed and dated Leave of Absence Request Form to the Program Director.